 In conflict-solving be fair and generous. —Lao Tzu (ancient Chinese philosopher)

-but the one who is patient calms a quarrel. —Proverbs 15:18
+A hot-tempered person stirs up conflict, but the one who is patient calms a quarrel. —Proverbs 15:18